daihocmo/learn-vietnamese/docs/guide.md

 _This guide is made possible by TheMoeWay community, I just modified it so it fits Vietnamese learners better.
 All thanks and donation should goes to them, not me._

 There isn't really much else to the learning process other than immerse a lot and learn words and grammar.
-You can really get fluent at Japanese with this method.
+You can really get fluent at Vietnamese with this method.
 But one thing does change when you leave the beginner stage.

 Learning vocabulary with Anki will become much more personal as you will be making your own cards from words found in your immersion in a process we call _mining_.
 You can search "Sentence Mining" for further information.
 Mining will essentially become the heart of your language _study_.